Marketplace payments – Costs, integration, and more things to consider

 When you are choosing a payment service provider, payment costs, ease of integration, and quality of customer service are important things to consider.
 In this article, we discuss how PayPal, Stripe, Adyen, and MANGOPAY compare in these aspects.

 What is the best payment service provider (PSP) for a marketplace?
 This article series will help you answer the question for your specific situation.
-The first article listed the relevant payment service providers, the second the key features.
+The first article listed the relevant marketplace payment service providers, the second the key payment service features.
 This last article discusses payment costs and other factors you should compare before locking down your choice.

 If, however, you still have more than one good option, there are other factors that can help you choose between payment service providers.